 Understanding Fractions: Numerator and Denominator

 Before diving into equivalent fractions, it’s important to grasp the basic components of a fraction.
-A fraction consists of two parts: the numerator and the denominator.
 The numerator is the number above the fraction bar, representing the number of parts we have.
+Think about it: a fraction consists of two parts: the numerator and the denominator.
 The denominator is the number below the fraction bar, indicating the total number of equal parts the whole is divided into.

 In the fraction 6/8: